skiphansen/panog2_dz22/README.md

 This is an 22 in LCD monitor with a built in Pano device similar to the [Rev B G2](https://github.com/tomverbeure/panologic-g2/wiki/Identifying-different-Pano-generations-and-revisions#second-generation).
-Please see Tom Verbeure's reverse engineering [project](https://github.com/tomverbeure/panologic-g2) for the G2 and the [Pano Hacker's Wiki](https://github.com/tomverbeure/panologic-g2/wiki#community) for additional information.
+Please see Tom Verbeure's reverse engineering [project](https://github.com/tomverbeure/panologic-g2) for the G2 and the [Pano Hacker's Wiki](https://github.com/tomverbeure/panologic-g2/wiki) for additional information.

 ## Features

-- Base on the largest FPGA in Spartan 6 family with 147,443k equivalent logic cells
+- Based on the largest FPGA in the Spartan 6 family with 147,443k equivalent logic cells
 - 1680 x 1050 pixels TFT LCD display with LED back lighting
-- Swivel mount provides landscape or portrait orientation
+- Swivel mount providing landscape or portrait orientation
 - PoE (Power over Ethernet)
 - Build in speakers with volume control
 - 3.5 mm jack sockets for headphones **and** microphone.